 Whilst we know that there is early progress with these workstreams, we are working closely with our external partners through community and public engagement, business and industry, our supply chain and catering providers, to ensure there are strategies fully embedding sustainability into the delivery of each of these areas.

 Estates and Operations

 Covering themes including water, resource efficiency and waste, travel and transport, energy, biodiversity, construction and renovation and climate change adaptation, this key priority area will look at the more physical aspects of sustainability at the University.
-These workstreams will address our carbon impact and set ambitious targets to become Net Zero by 2030 through the delivery of our decarbonisation strategy, alongside providing a sustainable travel plan, ensuring our water and waste consumption is minimised, improve the biodiversity of the campus and address our resilience against climate change.
+These workstreams will address our carbon impact and set ambitious targets to become Net Zero through the delivery of our decarbonisation strategy, alongside providing a sustainable travel plan, ensuring our water and waste consumption is minimised, improve the biodiversity of the campus and address our resilience against climate change.
 Some of the key SDGs this priority area looks at are clean water and sanitation, affordable and clean energy, industry, innovation and infrastructure, sustainable cities and communities, responsible consumption and production, climate action, and life below water.

 Learning, Teaching and Research

 Embedding sustainability across learning, teaching and research is key to all strands of this programme.
 Formally acknowledging this through our learning and teaching strategies will ensure the sustainability focus is forming part of the decision making from the outset.
 There are opportunities for students and academics to engage with this agenda and this will be fleshed out as part of these workstreams.
 Some of the key SDGs addressed through these workstreams are quality education, gender equality, decent work and economic growth, reduced inequalities and sustainable cities and communities.